Progress over the last few months has focussed on three main areas:

 (1) Steric sea level change

-In what is the first real test of the BHM framework on a global scale, we have been using the framework to ‘predict’ steric sea level change on a global scale.
+In what is the first real test of the Bayesian Hierarchical Model (BHM) framework on a global scale, we have been using the framework to ‘predict’ steric sea level change on a global scale.
 Steric sea level change is the volumetric expansion of the oceans (and the associated change in sea level) due to density variations caused by changes in temperature and, to a much lesser extent, salinity.

 Figure 1.
 Schematic representation of our steric sea level change experiment